jvde-github/AIS-catcher-docs/docs/what-is-new.md

 #### Zones

-Support for user-defined geographic zones with vessel tracking against zone boundaries.
+Support for tailoring routing of messages from receivers to output channels via zones in JSON configuration and Visual Web Control.

 #### Channel Designation (AB/CD)

-Channel designation is now configurable via JSON config and is shown in model startup output.
+Channel designation is now configurable via JSON config and is shown in model startup output of the Visual Web Control.

 ### Web Viewer